GregorR/ggt/API.md

 ## Native and “Teal” Threads

+GGT supports two other thread-like layers: “teal” threads and native threads.

+Teal threads are a tongue-in-cheek name for threads implemented by explicitly allocating stack space, then using `setjmp`/`longjmp` to context switch.
+Because of the need to explicitly allocate stack space, teal threads are only available on certain systems (only where context-switching assembly code has been built in).
+Include `"ggt/teal.h"` instead of `"ggt/green.h"` to use teal threads.

-GGT supports using the GGT API as a shim for native threads, by including `"ggt/native.h"` instead of `"ggt/green.h"`.
+To use native threads, but with the GGT API, include `"ggt/native.h"` instead of `"ggt/green.h"`.

-Or, you can automatically use native threads if supported or green threads otherwise by including `"ggt/teal.h"`.
+You can automatically use the best supported threading mechanism (where “best” is defined as native > teal > green) by including `"ggt/best.h"`.
+If you want to use the best mechanism but specifically exclude native or teal threads from consideration, you can set `GGT_SUPP_NATIVE` to `0` or `GGT_SUPP_TEAL` to `0` before including `"ggt/best.h"`.

-You can use green threads on a platform that supports native threads.
-To use both at the same time, define `GGT_SUPP_THREADS` to `1` *before* including `"ggt/green.h"`.
-If you don't, green threads won't be threadsafe.
+You can use green and teal threads on platforms that support native threads.
+To use both at the same time, define `GGT_SUPP_THREADS` to `1` before including GGT.
+If you don't, green/teal threads won't be threadsafe with respect to native threads.

 ## Semaphores